 Edward V. Platia, MD, FHRS, CCDS, CEPS

 Washington, DC USA

 Dr. Edward V. Platia is the director of the Cardiac Arrhythmia Center at the Washington Hospital Center.
 He is also a professor of medicine at Georgetown University and George Washington University School of Medicine.
 His research interests have focused on cardiac arrhythmias.
 He has been principal investigator of a number of major grants, including the American Heart Association and National Institutes of Health.
 He has served on the editorial board of several cardiology journals, and continues to be a reviewer for Circulation, American Journal of Cardiology, Annals of Internal Medicine, and PACE.
 Dr. Platia has been a member of the IBHRE Board of Directors since 2002.

 Toronto, ON CANADA

-Christine Chiu-Man works as the Electrophysiology Pacemaker technologist at the Hospital for Sick Children in Toronto, Canada.
+Christine Chiu-Man works as the Electrophysiology and Cardiac Device Technologist at the Hospital for Sick Children in Toronto, Canada.
 Her other areas of interest include epidemiology, patient safety and human factors research.
-She served as an associate editor for the HeartRhythm journal from 2004 to 2014 and as a HRS Fellow in 2008.
-She has served on the IBHRE Allied Electrophysiology Test Writing Committee since 1998, on the Physician EP Test Writing Committee since 2009, and on the Board of Directors since 2000.
+She served as an associate editor for the HeartRhythm journal from 2004 to 2014 and received an HRS Fellowship in 2008.
+She has served on the IBHRE Electrophysiology Test Writing Committee since 1996 leading the committee during the administration of the Allied Professional Electrophysiology examination and through to the 2009 administration of the Physician Electrophysiology examination.
+She has served on the IBHRE Board of Directors since 2000.

 Members of the Board